premasagar/promisespromises/README.md

 This repo contains the slides and examples covered in the [AsyncJS talk (9 February, 2012)](http://asyncjs.com/promises/) about JavaScript promises.

+The examples relate closely to the wrappers found in [jQuery.promises](https://github.com/dharmafly/jquery.promises) scripts.

 # Promise libraries #

+- [jQuery.promises](https://github.com/dharmafly/jquery.promises) (A collection of little scripts that use jQuery.Deferred for cleaner, encapsulated flow control.
+Feature an Image and Timer wrapper.)
 - [q](https://github.com/kriskowal/q) (Promise library for JavaScript)
 - [q with jQuery](https://github.com/kriskowal/q/wiki/jQuery) (Using q and jQuery together)
 - [when.js](https://github.com/briancavalier/when.js) (Another promise JavaScript library)